pablosanchezp/Conecta4-4InARow/README.md

 All the file is documented in spanish.

 ## Installation
-The file does not need installation but to launch it u need to follow this steps:
+The file does not need installation but to launch it u need to follow this steps: <br />
 1 - Install DosBox <br />
 2 - Download TurboAssembler -> https://sourceforge.net/projects/tasmeditor/files/tasmeditor/1.00/tasmeditor.zip/download?use_mirror=nchc <br />
 3 - create a directory in your /home/username <br />
 4 - unzip all the files of Turboassembler.
 There will be created a TASM directory with some .exe files.
 Copy conecta4.asm to that directory <br />
 5 - Open dosbox and write "mount c /home/yourusername" <br />
 6 - write "c:" <br />
 7 - write cd "<directoryunziped>/TASM" <br />
 8 - write "tasm conecta4.asm" <br />
 9 - write "tlink conecta4.obj" <br />